lb3361/gigatron-rom/Docs/vCPU7.md

 This instruction was implemented to shorten the reset sequence at address `0x1f0` which used to be six bytes long and is now only two bytes long.
-The locations `0x1f2-0x1f5` can then be used for other purposes such as `vIrqCtx_v7` or `ledTempo_v7
+The locations `0x1f2-0x1f5` can then be used for other purposes such as `vIrqCtx_v7` or `ledTempo_v7`.

-Variable `ledTempo` has been displaced to a new wlocation `ledTempo_v7` at address 0x1f3.
+Variable `ledTempo` has been displaced to a new location `ledTempo_v7` at address 0x1f3.
 The old location is now used by the private variable `vTmp` which is used as a scratch variable by the implementation of many vCPU instructions.
-This means that writing anything into the old `ledTempo` location is harmless but will be quickly overwritten by vCPU opcoded whose implementation uses `vTmp`.
+This means that writing anything into the old `ledTempo` location is harmless but will be quickly overwritten by any of the many vCPU opcodes whose implementation uses `vTmp`.

-Some private system variables have also been changed to make space for two critical variables used by dev128k7.rom to separate the memory bank used for video output and the memory bank seen by the vCPU.
+Some private system variables have also been changed to make space for two critical variables used by `dev128k7.rom` to separate the memory bank used for video output and the memory bank seen by the vCPU, which was the project that started the whole DEV7ROM adventure.
 The third byte of the entropy counter has been moved to address 0x1f2 and the led timer has been moved to address 0x1f4.
 Their former locations are now used to cache the control bits that should be used during video generation and during vcpu execution.
 Although overwriting these